-- Make-up work due to suspension must be completed - Students will be given the number of days of absence within which to make-upwork.
+- · Make-up work due to suspension must be completed - Students will be given the number of days of absence within which to make-up work.

-If a student misses a teacher's test due to absence, she/he may make arrangements with the teacher to take the test.
-If she/he misses a State mandated test or other standardized test, the student should consult with the Director of Student Advancement to arrange for taking the test.
+If a student misses a teacher's test due to absence, s/he may make arrangements with the teacher to take the test.
+If s/he misses a State mandated test or other standardized test, the student should consult with their teacher to arrange for taking the test.

-$\bigcirc$ 2017 Neola, Inc.
+© 2017 NEOLA, Inc.